petros-d/docs/docs/known-limitations.md

 ## Overview

-As we bring on 'Build Partners' into Astronomer Cloud, we're fully committed to being transparent about the current limitations of the product.
-We're moving fast to remove them and certainly excited to work with your team to build out robust solutions that address some of these foundational questions.
+As we introduce Astronomer Cloud to market, we're committed to maintaining transparency about the current limitations of the product as well as the roadmap ahead of us.

-The list below reflects known issues at the time of writing.
-It will be updated on a weekly basis.
+The list below represents known issues at the time of writing.
+We're moving fast to address these and are excited to work with Astronomer users as we identify solutions to some of these foundational questions.

+If you have any concerns or questions, don't hesitate to reach out to us.

 ## Known Limitations